 Electrical Systems Design for the Non-Electrical Engineer

 The past few years have seen an exponential growth in distributed energy resources.
 This has created new challenges due to Distributed Energy Resources (DERs) being connected to a grid that was not designed for this purpose.
-This course addresses these challenges and give you the tools that will help in planning and interconnecting DERs to the grid. -
+This course addresses these challenges and give you the tools that will help in planning and interconnecting DERs to the grid.
+This course also provides an overview of grid modernization, exploring the technologies, policies, and strategies driving the transformation of the electric power system.
+As the grid evolves to integrate renewable energy, improve resilience, enhance reliability, and support electrification, students will gain a deep understanding of the critical components enabling this transition. -

 Fundamentals of Substation Equipment and Control Systems